 Whether you are buying your first home or your second, saving for your mortgage deposit can be a challenging hurdle for most to overcome.
-If you are a first-time buyer, thankfully you now only need 10% of the house price compared to the 20% needed for those who have previously owned property.
-The average house price in Ireland is around €260k which means a first-time buyer would need a deposit of €26k (10%) and in today’s market with renting prices through the roof it can be difficult task.
+With the new lending rules from Jan 2023, whether you are a first time buyer or a second time buyer, thankfully you now only need 10% of the house price.
+The average house price in Ireland is around €260k which means you would need a deposit of €26k (10%) and in today’s market with renting prices through the roof it can be difficult task.
 Here at Mortgage123, we understand that saving can be quite difficult, and you might not be sure where to start.
 Look no further, with these saving for your mortgage deposit tips you will have it saved up in no time!

 1. Moving Back Home

 While moving back home is not an ideal situation, trying to save while renting can be a huge struggle for most, let alone those paying the ridiculous rents charged in Ireland’s cities.
 The average monthly rent in Dublin has now reached €2,050, while in Cork it is €1,372, Galway €1,299 and in Limerick it is €1,219 (figures from 2020).
 Those with the option to move back home should consider it as the money saved on rent could instead be put towards the mortgage deposit.

 If you cannot move back home, then consider downsizing from the apartment you are in now and bank the cost difference.
 A house-share might be a more prudent option and you may make some new friends along the way.